 RATING HISTORY: 2016 92W&S; 2015 90WA; 2014 94WA; 2013 92VM & W&S; 2011 93WA

 GRAPE: 100% Albarino.
 Vines planted in 1905.
 Tended in sandy and granite soil at sea level.

 PAIRING SUGGESTIONS: Albarinos have a fresh, citrus, tangy character that makes them pair wonderfully with all kinds of shellfish and seafood.
 In Galicia, cockles, razor clams, oysters, clams, octopus and squid are common local dishes, all a great match for this wine.
 This wine also has the clean acidity necessary to allow it to pair well with some Thai, Vietnamese and Chinese dishes.

-VINIFICATION AND AGEING: Salvora is fermented and aged in big old vessels of 600 lit for 12 months before bottling.
-During the entire process of vinification and ageing this wine is not chilled.
-100% of the yeast here is indigenous and the wine does not undergo malolactic fermentation.
+VINIFICATION AND AGEING: Salvora is fermented and aged in big old vessels of 600 liters for 12 months before bottling.
+During the entire process of vinification and ageing, this wine is not chilled.
+100% of the yeast is indigenous and the wine does not undergo malolactic fermentation.

 PRODUCTION: 333 cases (6 pack)